MelSumner/MelSumner.github.io/_posts/2024-11-19-living-with-adhd.md

 ## It mostly works

 This all mostly works.
 I have some other things that help me, but honestly some of me is just messy and I have come to accept both that facet of my personality and also that I will always aspire to someday not have as many messy parts.

-I hope some of this helps someone out there, or maybe gives you some ideas.

 Until next time. -M